-- They can modify the behavior of the whole editor, like e.g. the UV/Image Editor and 3D View.
+- They can modify the behavior of the whole editor, like e.g. the UV Editor and 3D View.

 The cursor becomes a brush in Paint and Sculpt Modes.

-We will not go into any more detail on mode usages here, because most of them are tackled in their specific section.
+We will not go into any more detail on mode usages here, because they are dealed with in their own sections.